jakiced/jakiced-devops-mentorship/README.md

 # Homework 2

-Create new branch called: week-2-bandit-labs from your current main branch.
+Create new branch called: week-2-bandit-labs from your current main branch. [x]

-Add new dir called week-2 inside that dir you should create file called bash-notes.md.
+Add new dir called week-2 inside that dir you should create file called bash-notes.md. [x]

 File bash-notes.md should contain minimum all commands executed durring this task.
-Recomended is to add your own comments about each executed command.
+Recomended is to add your own comments about each executed command. [x]

-For example: $ cat <file> - #koristimo za ispis sadrzaja fajla

-For actual task execution you need to do following:
+Do the following:

 Access Wargames labs available on the following link: https://overthewire.org/wargames/ and on level Bandit solve tasks up to level 10
 After completing each level take screenshoot of your screen as a confirmation of successfully completed level